Pursuing and sustaining long-term documentary projects

 Seminar Fee: $50

 Minzayar Oo is one of Myanmar’s leading freelance photographers, known for covering the country’s political and economic change in recent years.
 He is the first photographer to win the prestigious Martin Adler Prize for freelancers, and his work has appeared in many international publications, including TIME, The New York Times and The Guardian.
+He is represented by Panos Pictures.

 In this seminar recommended for photographers and NGO/civil society professionals with an interest in long-term documentary projects, Minzayar will speak extensively on his own work, and cover topics such as: